As a young mother, sleep became my battle. My first child had colic. I didn’t sleep for 6 months.

 Here are the tried and true techniques we use to get a better night’s sleep:

 - If you have little kids who are afraid of the dark, make Monster Spray.
-Spray under beds, in closets, in corners and dark spots at bedtime to keep the monsters away.
+Spray under beds, closets, corners, and dark spots at bedtime to keep the monsters away.

 - Unwind with a hot bath.